Choosing a .NET Console UI Library

 • IDE-like tools -- LazyDotIDE is a working .NET IDE built entirely on SharpConsoleUI, proving the framework handles complex, multi-window applications.

 • MVVM data binding -- Bind() and BindTwoWay() with lambda expressions, type converters, and standard INotifyPropertyChanged ViewModels.
 All controls support property change notification out of the box.
+See the Data Binding guide.

 • Spectre.Console integration -- use [red bold]markup[/] in every control, and embed any IRenderable (Tables, Charts, BarCharts) as a windowed control.
 Extends Spectre.Console rather than replacing it.